explainers-by-googlers/prompt-api/README.md

 ### Tokenization, context window length limits, and overflow

-A given assistant session will have a maximum number of tokens it can process.
+A given language model session will have a maximum number of tokens it can process.
 Developers can check their current usage and progress toward that limit by using the following properties on the session object:

 ```js
 console.log(`${session.tokensSoFar}/${session.maxTokens} (${session.tokensLeft} left)`);